RonnieMak/1701QCA-Assessment1/replicationproject/replication.md

 *There will likely by a dozen or so images of the project under construction.
 The images should help explain why you've made the choices you've made as well as what you have done.
 Use the code below to include images, and copy it for each image, updating the information for each.*

 ![Image](test1.jpg)
+This is the code I used to test the component.

 *Include screenshots of the code you have used.*